akhilayyagari/AES128/README.md

 ![wdata](https://user-images.githubusercontent.com/32319498/45984003-f4df8100-c013-11e8-82d8-63e7089f2d21.PNG)

-If the design is functionaly correct it will print out a message as shown in the below figure.
+Once the simulation is finished, it will print out a message as shown in the below figure.

 ![done](https://user-images.githubusercontent.com/32319498/45984105-5dc6f900-c014-11e8-8479-fc01a159fc97.PNG)